~ Keeping a Quiet Heart ~

 Do any of you worry?

 My friend wakes up in the middle of the night filled with incredible anxiety over her ability to homeschool her children.
 Another friend is overcome with thoughts of failures in her finances.
-Whether it’s fretting over health, or wayward children, or an uncertain future, or even over all the holiday plans, it’s exhausting !
+And another with her marriage.
+Whether it’s fretting over health, or wayward children, or an uncertain future, or even over all the holiday plans, worry is exhausting !
 Phew!

 How do we keep a quiet heart ?